 Our Health Professionals

 Christine is a Registered Nurse from Delaware, USA.
 She has worked as a Pediatric Nurse in two children’s hospitals and volunteered to assist and substitute for nurses in elementary and middle schools.
-She and her husband Greg, who is a teacher at TIS, have three children.
+She and her husband Greg, a teacher at TIS, have three children.
 Their youngest child attends TIS.

 Luke is a Traditional Chinese Medicine Doctor from South Korea.
 Prior to coming to TIS, he worked as a doctor in Tianjin and as a school nurse in the Philippines.
 He has lived in China for many years and speaks Chinese, English and Korean.
 He and his wife have a son who attends TIS.